Blendify/blender-manual/blender_docs/manual/physics/particles/hair/display.rst

    :Panel:     :menuselection:`Particle System --> Display`

 Rendered
-   Draw hair as curves.
+   Display hair as curves.
 Path
-   Draw just the end points of the hairs.
+   Display just the end points of the hairs.

 Steps
    The number of segments (control points minus 1) of the hair strand.